gkm1257/frontend-nanodegree-arcade-game/README.md

 Welcome to the game!! :smile:

 Just load the `index.html` file in your favorite browser and make sure you have the `images` folder.
+Or simply click [this link](https://gkm1257.github.io/frontend-nanodegree-arcade-game/).
 Then you are good to go!

 First select the character you like with left and right arrow keys, then press the start button to start the game.